pouriyajamshidi/sysupdate/README.md

 sudo sysupdate
 ```

-Or if you prefer to run it as it is:
+If you prefer to not place it in your system `PATH`:

 ```bash
 sudo sysupdate.sh